platyplus/authentication-server/README.md

      http://localhost:8080/login
 ```

-It will then send back user information including the JWT in the same format as the above `/signup` endooint.
+It will then send back user information including the JWT in the same format as the above `/signup` endoint.

 You can use this boilerplate as a webhook server in using the `/webhook` endpoint to fetch a webhook token: